Final Doom (DOS, Mac OS Classic, PlayStation 3)

 - The engine still expects a fourth demo for the opening reel, and will crash when trying to load it since it isn't present in either IWAD.

-A little-known update was made to Final Doom in some copies of the id Anthology compilation, so little-known that id themselves seem to be unaware of it, as later collections and digital releases reuse the original buggy retail version.
+A little-known update was made to Final Doom in some copies of the id Anthology compilation, so little-known that id themselves seem to be unaware of it, as later collections and digital releases, with the exception of the GOG release, reuse the original buggy retail version.

 - The yellow key on Level 31 of TNT has had the multiplayer-only flag removed from it.
 It originally was not present in single-player due to said flag.